Recitals - Junior and Senior

 Bachelor of Music, Theory Major

-- A recital of 25 minutes the student’s primary instrument or voice is required in the junior year.
+- A recital of 25 minutes on the student’s primary instrument or voice is required in the junior year.

 Bachelor of Music, Composition Major